SuleimanFarah/sunpy/GSOC/2019/GSoC-2019-Akram9.md

 ### Commitments

 I can commit north of 35h/week during the first two months of the duration.
-I don’t have any other commitments, internships or vacations.
+I don't have any other commitments, internships or vacations.
 But over the duration of GSoC, I will not be able to work for a total of about a week due to college and travelling.
 I expect to make up for that in the first two months of the project.
 The last third of the project-time I will be in college, so my work time will change, though I will be able to give about 4-5 hours a day during the weekdays with the whole of the weekend to compensate for any losses.

 ### Extra Info